okcoders/ok-coders-summer-2017-front-end/13-ajax-and-resources/angular-resources.md

 At its simplest, promises wrap the thing we actually want and provide us with a few methods.
 The main two we care about are success and fail.
-Those two parameters both expect the value to be a function. depending on the end result, on of the two functions will be called.
+Those two parameters both expect the value to be a function. depending on the end result, one of the two functions will be called.
 In the case of success, usually the data you are interested in is passed as the first parameter to your success callback function.